bmh0013/Project-Catwalk/README.md

 1. Run `npm init` to initialize node package management setup.
 2. Run `npm install` to download dependencies.
-3. You will need to either set up a `.env` or a JS file that's attached to the `.gitignore` file.
+3. You will need to either set up a `.env.local` or a JS file that's attached to the `.gitignore` file.
 This file will house the private Github Authentication Token in the following form in your root directory.
 You can read more about creating a token [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

 ## Development
 After installation is complete, proceed to setup the development environment.